Manage your data - everyone!

 Spectral data must be supplied in JCAMP-DX format.
 Guidelines facilitate substance description through a dozen criteria (yield, melting point, spectra, refractive index, etc.).
 Crystallographic data must, of course, be in CIF format and accompanied by a checkCIF report.

-The 44 journals published by the RSC can add their own recommendations to these general directives, depending on the field covered.
+In addition to these general guidelines, the journals published by RSC can add their own recommendations, depending on the field covered.
 For example, the journal ChemComm encourages authors to provide a complete description of the conditions in which magnetic measurements of samples were taken (type of capsule used, etc.).
 The journal Energy and Environmental Science requires detailed information on the calibration protocol for solar converters.

 American Institute of Physics